rougue1/CS490-Project-3/README.md

 - [Chart.js](https://www.chartjs.org/docs/latest/)
 ---

-## Issues
+## Known Issues
-1. Github Continuous Integration error:
-   - Got some import module error from test/unmocked/unit_test.py: `from db_api import *` gave a ModuleNotFoundError, but works normally when running locally/on C9.
-2. Update component does not work as inteded.
+1. Update component does not work as inteded.
 Requires user to refresh page in order to see changes, although the Update component is very similar to the add component - which works.
-3. Heroku issue: DO NOT REFRESH any of the pages, since this will cause a `Not Found` error, or will reveal a list of all the transactions - unrendered according to the usual UI.
+2. If the user wants to open the expense tracker app in an incognito tab then they will need to enable cookies on their browser.

 ## Flask and create-react-app